 “Before we conducted all this research, I wasn’t sure if it was true that our individual choices do matter,” says Jambeck.
 “But then we found that population density was a huge driver of ocean debris.
 So all of a sudden, I realized, wow, if every person would just make a small change, then, collectively, it would add up to a huge impact.”

-Jambeck recently visited the firm’s headquarters on Earth Day to discuss her research in the context of the Morgan Stanley Plastic Waste Resolution, a multipronged initiative to help prevent, reduce and remove 50 million metric tons of plastic waste from entering the environment by 2030.
+The partnership between Morgan Stanley, National Geographic Society and University of Georgia is the latest step in Morgan Stanley’s Plastic Waste Resolution, a multipronged initiative to help prevent, reduce and remove 50 million metric tons of plastic waste from entering the environment by 2030.

 Audrey Choi, Chief Sustainability Officer and CEO of the Morgan Stanley Institute for Sustainable Investing, notes that addressing the issue of plastic pollution will require the cross-sector collaboration of government, philanthropy, industry, finance and individuals.